alfogrillo/cocos2dx-gesture-recognizers/README.md

 **iOS**

-1. Create a new cocos2d-x project
+- Create a new cocos2d-x project:
 ```
 	cocos new -l cpp <project name>
 ```
-2. Delete Classes e Resources classes of the sample project and add those of this repository
+- Delete Classes e Resources classes of the sample project and add those of this repository
-3. Update your Xcode project with Classes and Resources folders
+- Update your Xcode project with Classes and Resources folders
-4. Enable multi touch in file `ios/AppController.mm`.
+- Enable multi touch in file `ios/AppController.mm`.
 The line you must modify should look like this:
 ```
 	[eaglView setMultipleTouchEnabled:YES]
 ```